oezeakachi/Cornerstone-Collection/README.md

 ## Azure vars file example

 For Azure you cannot use the guest layout yet.
 The task will only create one instance at a time.
+In addition to this to avoid a dependancy mismatch when installing the azure.azcollection use an ee environment: https://github.com/oezeakachi/awx-ee while running the run.yml playbook

 ```yaml
 ssh_key_name:  # Define ssh key name e.g. "key"